-After all the evidence is heard, the lawyers present closing statements to the jury.
-Closing statements are an opportunity for the Massachusetts OUI attorney to argue to the jury why they should find you not guilty.
-To summarize the flaws in the field sobriety tests, that the officer overstated the significance of the traffic infractions and that the officer overlooked signs showing your sobriety.
+After all the evidence is heard at your trial, lawyers will begin presenting closing statements to the jury.
+Closing statements are an opportunity for a Massachusetts OUI attorney to argue to the jury why they should find you not guilty.
+This is done by summarizing the flaws in the field sobriety tests, that the officer overstated the significance of the traffic infractions, and that the officer overlooked signs showing your sobriety.

 There are many theories of trial advocacy regarding which part of the trial is the most important.
 While every part of the trial is critical, the closing statement is a Massachusetts OUI lawyer’s last opportunity to persuade the jury and presents an opportunity to persuade undecided jurors to return a not guilty verdict.